JunhoYoon95/codex-pets/README.md

 A personal collection of unofficial custom pets for Codex.

 These pets are fan-made and intended for personal, non-commercial use.
-This repository is not affiliated with, endorsed by, or sponsored by OpenAI, Codex, any athlete, team, brand, league, or other rights holder.

 ## Pets